agdturner/mxg/README.md

       - An Web application bundler that packages source files into one or more bundles that can be more efficinetly loaded by a Web browser.
     - [typescript](https://www.npmjs.com/package/typescript) ^5.3.3
       - A statically typed superset of JavaScript that compiles to plain JavaScript
-  - These depend on other packages, and the entire stack of dependencies is installed.
+  - Some main dependencies depend on other packages.
-    - The versions of dependencies installed by default depends on the available versions at time of installation.
+    - The install command should install all the dependencies.
-      - Rather than specify a very specific version, a version greater than a specified version is specified to allow for (security and bug fix) updates.
+  - The versions of dependencies installed by default will depend on the available versions at time of installation to allow for security updates and bug fixes.
-        - This is helpful, but may result in varying builds and behaviours!
+    - This may result in varying builds and behaviours...

 ### Forks
-- To get GitHub Pages and PWA deployment working: ensure that GitHub Pages is enabled for your fork.
-Then the Web application and PWA should be available from:
+- To get GitHub Pages and PWA deployment working: ensure that GitHub Pages is enabled for the fork.
+With GitHub Pages enabled, the Web application and PWA should be available from:
-  - `https://<github_username>.github.io/<forked_repository_name>/dist/main/` where `<github_username>` is your username and `<forked_repository_name>` is the name of your forked repository.
+  - `https://<github_username or github_organisation_name>.github.io/<forked_repository_name>/dist/main/` where `<github_username or github_organisation_name>` is the GitHub username or GitHub organisation name that owns the repository, and `<forked_repository_name>` is the name of the forked repository.

 ### Compile
 - To compile (transpile using the installed [typescript Node Package](https://www.npmjs.com/package/typescript)) run: